TristanCann/echo-of-strategic-comms-codebase/README.md

  ### 2_similarities
  This folder contains the necessary code to calculate the cosine similarity between the press release and tweet embeddings.
     - **text_tweet_sims.py**: Use the previously computed embeddings to calculate the cosine similarity between a press release and all tweets collected within a few days of the press release publication.

+ ### 3_echo
+ This folder contains the necessary code to use the computed cosine similarity values to calculate the echo of a given press release.
+    - **calculate_pr_echo.py**: Use the previously computed similarity scores to calculate the both echo metrics of a range of (pre,post) window sizes.

  **utils.py**
  This file contains several helper functions for file I/O, text cleaning and calculation of the echo score on a set of similarities.